awsdocs/aws-datasync-user-guide/doc_source/create-openzfs-location.md

 ## Creating the location<a name="create-openzfs-location-console"></a>

-Before you begin, create an FSx for OpenZFS file system if you don't have one\.
-For more information, see [Getting started with Amazon FSx for OpenZFS](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/getting-started.html) in the *Amazon FSx for OpenZFS User Guide*\.
+To create the location, you need an existing FSx for OpenZFS file system\.
+If you don't have one, see [Getting started with Amazon FSx for OpenZFS](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/getting-started.html) in the *Amazon FSx for OpenZFS User Guide*\.

 **To create an FSx for OpenZFS location**

 1. Open the AWS DataSync console at [https://console\.aws\.amazon\.com/datasync/](https://console.aws.amazon.com/datasync/)\.

-1. In the navigation pane, choose **Locations**, and then choose **Create location**\.
+1. In the left navigation pane, choose **Locations**, and then choose **Create location**\.

 1. For **Location type**, choose **Amazon FSx**\.

    You configure this location as a source or destination later\.

 1. For **FSx file system**, choose the FSx for OpenZFS file system that you want to use as a location\.